Associated Air Delivers 22nd VIP Completion

 A reconfigured legacy Boeing 737-500 faced the challenge of combining components from two different aircraft models – the 737-500 and the 737-200.
 The finished VIP 737-500 project included a new executive lavatory, and downtime for maintenance, corrosion protection and control program inspections, landing gear and flap overhauls, flight control removal/reinstallation and restoration of the paint finish.

 Earlier this year AAC delivered its 21st Airbus completion with the delivery of an ACJ320 to a Middle East head of state.
-It was also AAC’s 22nd completion for a head of state, including both Airbus and Boeing widebody and narrowbody VIP aircraft.—Kirby Harrison
+It was also AAC’s 22nd completion for a head of state, including both Airbus and Boeing widebody and narrowbody VIP aircraft.